kacpertopol/cam_board/README.md

 - "s" - save screen to PNG files to create slide show
   - the names are chosen automatically **0001.png**, **0002.png**, ...
   - by default the files are saved in the current working directory
+- "a" - smooth the image by calculating an average of recent frames on / off
+- "i" - invert image on / off
+- "d" - de-noise on / off
+- "l" - de-noise with colors on / off
+- "w" - warp camera image to ARUCO markers on / off
+- "k" - apply sharpening kernel on / off
+- "f" - full screen mode / windowed mode

 ## Adjust the configuration file